GuillaumeBarreau/quiz/scripts/data/certification/GCP_ACE/GCP_ACE.md

 ### You have a Compute Engine instance hosting an application used between 9 AM and 6 PM on weekdays.
 You want to back up this instance daily for disaster recovery purposes.
 You want to keep the backups for 30 days.
 You want the Google-recommended solution with the least management overhead and the least number of services.
 What should you do?

 - [ ] 1.
 Update your instances' metadata to add the following value: snapshot"schedule: 0 1 \* \* \* 2.
 Update your instances' metadata to add the following value: snapshot"retention: 30.
 - [x] 1.
 In the Cloud Console, go to the Compute Engine Disks page and select your instance's disk.
-2. In the Snapshot Schedule section, select Create Schedule and configure the following parameters: Schedule frequency: Daily.
+2. In the Snapshot Schedule Sections, select Create Schedule and configure the following parameters: Schedule frequency: Daily.
 Start time: 1:00 AM - 2:00 AM.
 Autodelete snapshots after: 30 days.
 - [ ] 1.
 Create a Cloud Function that creates a snapshot of your instance's disk.
 2. Create a Cloud Function that deletes snapshots that are older than 30 days.
 3. Use Cloud Scheduler to trigger both Cloud Functions daily at 1:00 AM.
 - [ ] 1.
 Create a bash script in the instance that copies the content of the disk to Cloud Storage.
 2. Create a bash script in the instance that deletes data older than 30 days in the backup Cloud Storage bucket.
 3. Configure the instance's crontab to execute these scripts daily at 1:00 AM.